Call Us: (585) 360-2540

 Will a hearing aid help me?

 If you have an aidable hearing loss, meaning you have some hearing left to work with then the answer is yes.
 We will test to see how clear speech will be while wearing a hearing aid.
-How much it will help will depend on a whole host of factors including:
+How much it will help will depend on a whole host of factors including: How long you waited to do something about your problem, how you lost your hearing, and your overall health.

 Could my hearing just be normal for my age?

-Your hearing is either in the range of “normal” or it isn’t.
-Although a significant number of people will lose their hearing as a result of aging.
-Your age has nothing to do with whether or not your hearing is “normal”.
+Your hearing is either in the range of "normal" or it isn't.
+Although a significant number of people will lose their hearing as a result of aging, your age has nothing to do with whether or not your hearing is "normal".

 Do I need two hearing aids?

-If you have a problem hearing in both ears (and that’s the rule
+If you have a problem hearing in both ears (and that's the rule not the exception) then 99% of the time you'll need two hearing aids.

 Should I wait to get hearing aids?